BetterThanTomorrow/calva/docs/site/paredit.md

  `ctrl+alt+shift+q`                        | **Wrap Around ""** | Wraps the current form, or selection, with double quotes.
 Inside strings it will quote the quotes. <br> ![](images/paredit/wrap-around-quotes.gif)
  `ctrl+alt+r`<br>`ctrl+alt+p`/`s`/`c`/`q`                        | **Rewrap** | Changes enclosing brackets of the current form to parens/square brackets/curlies/double quotes.. <br> ![](images/paredit/rewrap.gif)

+!!!
+Note
+    Many implementations of Paredit have commands for copying/cutting while deleting.
+In Calva, you can have the *kill* commands copy the deleted code to the clipboard by setting `calva.paredit.killAlsoCutsToKeyboard` to `true`.
+Alternatively, you may use the [selection commands](#selecting) and copy/cut once you have the selection.

 ### Drag bindings forward/backward

 When dragging forms inside maps and binding boxes, such as with `let`, `for`, `binding`, etcetera, it often makes most sense to drag each binding as a pair.
 And this is what Calva will do.
 Like so: